thegworld/gtx-browser/docs/vscode.md

 ### Usage

-To run it on Linux or on macOS, just navigate to Chromium's `src` folder and type `code .` in a terminal.
+To run it on Linux or on macOS, just navigate to GTx Browser's `src` folder and type `code .` in a terminal.
 The argument to `code` is the base directory of the workspace.
 VS Code does not require project or solution files.
 However, it does store workspace settings in a `.vscode` folder in your base directory (i.e. your